Donating to Charities

 Typically, when you donate to a charity, your name is placed on the charity’s contact list.
 The charity uses this list to contact you again for future donations, and often rents the list or exchanges it with other charities and fundraisers.
 If you feel overwhelmed with requests for donations, here are some steps you can take.

-sell, or exchange your personal information and donation
+or exchange your personal information and donation history.

 Ask the organization to limit its donation requests to you to once or twice a year.
 If the organization fails to honor your requests, you may wish to find a different charity to support.